 This article has been fact-checked, ensuring the accuracy of any cited facts and confirming the authority of its sources.

 Telephone is a classic icebreaker and party game.
 It's easy to set up and a lot of fun to play.
 You and your friends will pick a word or phrase, pass it on by whispering it to someone next to you, and have fun seeing how much it changed during the game.
-All you will need to play is a couple of friends, a word or phrase, and a quiet whisper, and we’ll show you the rest, including fun variations and example phrases to get you started.
+All you will need to play is a couple of friends, a word or phrase, and a quiet whisper, and we’ll show you the rest, including fun variations and example phrases to get you started, plus tips from games expert Jonathan Wells.

 Telephone Game Rules